 During 0:28, just after he says, "... to the Global warming that we see." and Kernen answers, "Okay" - Pruitt then displays another loose tongue jut.

 During 0:33, just after he says, "... continue to review the analysis", Mr. Pruitt displays another example of duping delight.
 Because of its considerable brevity, this is also an example of a true microexpression.
 Even on the still image (immediately above), one can easily the left corner of his mouth is up-turned - while his right corner is down-turned (However, as with the example above, this is best studied by watching the dynamic example in the video).

-During 0:41 - 0:42, Mr. Kernan displays a "Backwards Butt Adjustment", as he says, "... actually gotten to a point where ..." which is a high-anxiety nonverbal display - and one variety of the centuries-old idiom, "Squirming in his chair".
+During 0:41 - 0:42, Mr. Kernan displays a "Backwards Butt Adjustment", as he says, "... actually gotten to a point where ..." which is a high-anxiety nonverbal display and, more specifically, heightened anxiety leading to the feeling of needing to dial-up one's alpha qualities.
+This is one variation of the centuries-old idiom, "Squirming in his chair".